-Today, McCormick Care Group continues to oversee the operation of McCormick Home, a long-term care home for seniors, and McCormick Dementia Services, Ontario’s largest adult day program serving individuals and their families who are coping with Alzheimer disease and related dementias.
-McCormick Care Group is also proud to have founded our new research division, McCormick Dementia Research, in our continuing quest to research ways to enhance the quality of life for those facing a dementia diagnosis.
+Today, McCormick Care Group continues to oversee the operation of McCormick Home, a long-term care home for seniors, and McCormick Dementia Services, Ontario’s largest adult day program serving individuals and their families who are living with dementia.
+McCormick Care Group is also proud to have founded a research division, McCormick Dementia Research, in our continuing quest to research ways to enhance the quality of life for those facing a dementia diagnosis.

 Research, Education and Learning Interests

-Strategies for management responsive behaviours are used currently in the McCormick Dementia Services day program as well as in our dementia care unit at McCormick Home.
+Strategies for managing responsive behaviours are used currently in the McCormick Day Program as well as in Memory Lane, our dementia care unit at McCormick Home.
 We need to understand what strategies work best and develop evidence-based models of care that can be applied across the continuum of care that we offer.

 In particular, we are interested in answering the following questions:

-- What are the current interventions used in the McCormick Dementia Services day program and within the dementia care unit at McCormick Home and what indicators would be useful in tracking the success of these interventions?
+- What are the current interventions used in the McCormick Day Program and within the Memory Lane unit at McCormick Home and what indicators would be useful in tracking the success of these interventions?

 - What interventions are leading to improved results with the identified indicators?